lkosmid/brook/ReadMe.txt

    * In order to build BRCC and the runtime with Microsoft Visual Studio 7.1 you will need:

-        * A standard install of Visual Studio 7.1 (7.0 version may work), including the C++ development tools and platform SDK.
+        * A standard install of Visual Studio 7.1, including the C++ development tools and platform SDK.

         * An installation of the Microsoft DirectX 9 SDK, as detailed above.
           The installer should automatically add the appropriate headers